beechit/TYPO3_Welcome/README.md

         if.empty.value = Default
     }

-You can now visit the website but this will result in a 'Template not found exception'.
-The template file isn't created yet and you are going to create now with your own HTML markup. *TIP In the exception TYPO3 already mentions in which directories he searched for the expected file*.
+If you visit the website (FE) this will show a 'Template not found exception'.
+This is because the template file isn't created yet.
+Next is creating your own with your HTML markup. *TIP In the exception TYPO3 already mentions in which directories he searched for the expected file*.
 If it is correct he searches for the file `web/typo3conf/ext/site_template/Resources/Private/Templates/Myhomepage.html`.
-So create this file in the correct directory and place some html into this and revisit the website.
+So create this file in the correct directory and place some html into this file and reload your website.

 The page is empty, right?
-This comes because no layout is specified.
-If you wrap the content of your page to the default layout of the bootstrap package is used.
-The section 'Main' is used in the layout 'Default' to render that part in the layout.
+This is because no layout has been specified.
+You have to wrap the content of your page to the default layout that the page should be using.
+You can do this by using a layout form the bootstrap package.
+Here the section 'Main' is rendered in the layout 'Default' to render that part in the layout.

     <f:layout name="Default"/>
     <f:section name="Main">